itatop/popsimenv/src/methods/README.md

 Methods we use in the experiments.

-> each sub-dir has needed files for running a simulation of a specific methods.
-> including bin files, supplementory files and further reading.
+> including generic bin files, supplementory files, functions we created and further reading about methods \ others.